Pea vs Whey Protein (Which is Best for You?)

 FAQs

-Which protein type is better for muscle growth?
+Which is better for muscle growth, Pea Protein or Whey Protein?

 Related Studies

-- "Try pea milk - An amazing and nutritional alternative to dairy milk!"
-This article from changeit.app blog discusses the nutritional value and environmental footprint of pea milk compared to cow's milk.
-It states that pea milk has a lower environmental impact, particularly in terms of greenhouse gas emissions, compared to cow's milk.
+- "Try pea milk—an amazing and nutritional alternative to dairy milk!"
+This article from the changeit.app blog discusses the nutritional value and environmental footprint of pea milk compared to cow's milk.
+It states that pea milk has a lower environmental impact, particularly in terms of greenhouse gas emissions.

 - "What is the lowest-carbon protein?"
 This article published on BBC Future explores the carbon footprint of different protein sources, including peas.It mentions that producing 100g of protein from peas emits just 0.4kg of CO2e, which is significantly lower than getting the same amount of protein from beef.